JustinTan-1/discordXAPI/README.md

-# Discord Channel Monitor (OUTDATED README, NEW ONE WIP)
+# Discord Channel Monitor
 #### Description:
 A Discord Channel monitor that reads messages from discord channels and displays them.
 Users can filter messages by text and select messages to reply to through the UI with a single reply or generate replies through Google Gemini AI.

 ## Specifications
 This application is created using flask.
-HTML/CSS templates are generated and rendered using Jinja syntax.
-Required dependancies: Flask, SQLAlchemy, GoogleGenAI, .env,

 ## Installation
 To clone and run this application, you need Git and the required dependancies.
 You will also need to create a file in the project directory called "database.db".